realmar/bk/README.md

   -  Run the install script as root and answer the questions.
   -  Now you will need to install the apache2 certificates.
 See error message: `systemctl status apache2`.

+The librarian has to configure BK over the web.
+(Assigning the doors to the users) Meaning that if BK gets newly installed because of a hardware defect all of the data from the defect BK is lost.

 Execution
 ---------
 ### Standalone